 The police service is keen to reflect the diversity of the communities it serves and welcomes job applications from women, ethnic minority groups and the LGBT community.

-Job opportunities exist throughout the UK and transfers between forces are possible dependent on position availability and the suitability of the officer concerned.
+Job opportunities exist throughout the UK and transfers between forces are possible depending on the availability of positions and the suitability of the officer concerned.

-A free uniform and equipment are provided.
-Police officers are expected to adhere to a dress code.
+Police officers are expected to adhere to a dress code and a uniform and equipment are provided.